How do two of the world’s most iconic superheroes hide their respective identities?

 Pop quiz!
 Who’s this?

 That’s the fourth richest man in the world, Carlos Slim Helu.
-Do you recognise him?
+Do you recognize him?
 If Carlos spent his nights dressed in black latex beating up bad guys, would you know about it?

 Let’s pretend there is some town on the planet with a Bat vigilante.
 How would you link this to Carlos?
 Do you even know where Carlos lives?
 How would anyone possibly equate Batman to a guy they’ve never heard of, and who lives in a place they don’t even know?